Emeraude/Deprecate-Me/README.md

 	current: '0.8.0', // Change value of current version manually
 	printOnce: false, // By default, a message is called only the first time you call the function
 	// You can avoid this behaviour with this argument
-	message: 'It's really bad' // This message will be printed in a new line }
+	message: "It's really bad" // This message will be printed in a new line }
 ```